EuHello/classification-models/README.md

 ## Data
  The dataset provided contains patients’ medical information collected from all public hospitals in Singapore.
- Do note that there could be synthetic features in the dataset.
+ There could be synthetic features in the dataset.

-You can query the datasets using the following URL: https://techassessment.blob.core.windows.net/aiap16-assessment-data/lung_cancer.db
+Datasets' URL:
+https://techassessment.blob.core.windows.net/aiap16-assessment-data/lung_cancer.db